crear-proyecto-con-entity-framework

 Create a .NET Project with Entity Framework

-In this article, we will see how to create a .NET project with Entity Framework to connect to a database.
+In this article, we are going to see how to create a .NET project with Entity Framework to connect to a database.

-Logically, this is the first step if you want to use EF in your applications.
-Fortunately, it’s a very simple process.
+Logically, it is the first step if you want to use EF in your applications.
+Fortunately, it is a very simple process.

 We can add Entity Framework to any type of .NET program, such as console applications, desktop applications, ASP.NET (or any other type of application).

-In this tutorial, we will go through the process step by step, using a console application as an example.
-But for other types of projects, it’s basically identical.
+In this tutorial, we will see the process step by step, using a console application as an example.
+But in other types of projects, it is basically identical.

 Prerequisites